Highlights- Updated in September 2025

 Article

-The article answers readers’ questions as to who is arrested and who is victimized by race and ethnic background.
 We start with data from the FBI and supplement it with charts and observations from the Bureau of Justice Statistics through the latest National Crime Victimization Survey.
 Both are agencies within the US Department of Justice.

-The first chart below is from the most recent non-preliminary full-year report from the FBI using 2022 data.
-There are a variety of charts available on the FBI website regarding who is arrested but only one combines both race and ethnicity.
+There are a variety of charts available on the FBI website regarding who is arrested, but only one combines both race and ethnicity.

 Please note that arrests (and crimes solved) are at historic lows for adults and juveniles.
-Adult arrests plummeted after the protests regarding the police use of force and the pandemic but they had been declining for years before those events.
+Adult arrests plummeted after the protests regarding the police use of force and the pandemic, but they had been declining for years before those events.

 Demographics

 Per the US Census, Whites make up 59 percent of the US population.
-Hispanics constitute 19 percent, African Americans comprise 13 percent, and Asians 6 percent.
+Hispanics constitute 19 percent, African Americans comprise 13 percent, and Asians comprise 6 percent.
 See the link for the other categories.

 Identifying Offenders